PIYUSH-SATIYA/probabilityAndStatistics/pca/notes.md

 X_projected = X_centered @ W_small  # shape: (65536, k)
 ```

+this x_projected is projection on the dual space, coz we are avoiding billions of calculations of original space.

 Note: This works under dual PCA because we're treating each image as a random variable.
 The matrix multiplication acts as both eigenface computation and projection step.
 For each pixel as a random variable, this gives the projection of each image onto the k eigenfaces and then we can reconstruct the images. as the notes commented out below